vfamim/vfamim/README.md

 Welcome to my GitHub profile!

 My name is Vinicius Ferreira Amim and I'm a Data Scientist and Mechanical Engineering.
-I'm from Brazil, living in Pernambuco and currently working in my own projects.
+I'm from Brazil, living in Pernambuco and currently working on my own projects.

 You can find me on: